konsulko/techjoy/README.md

-# BaconBits paddle game controller example
+# TechLab Cape joystick input driver example

-Example driver and DT overlay that creates a paddle style game controller with a single button using the BaconBits MiniCape for PocketBeagle.
+Example driver and DT overlay that creates a joystick-style game controller with two buttons.